CLARIN-PL/lepiszcze-datatasets-descriptions/allegro/klej-polemo2-in/README.md

 **Measurements**: Accuracy

-**Example***:
+**Example**:

-Lekarz zalecił mi kurację alternatywną do dotychczasowej , więc jeszcze nie daję najwyższej oceny ( zobaczymy na ile okaże się skuteczna ) .
+Input: `Lekarz zalecił mi kurację alternatywną do dotychczasowej , więc jeszcze nie daję najwyższej oceny ( zobaczymy na ile okaże się skuteczna ) .
 Do Pana doktora nie mam zastrzeżeń : bardzo profesjonalny i kulturalny .
-Jedyny minus dotyczy gabinetu , który nie jest nowoczesny , co może zniechęcać pacjentki .* → a*mb*
+Jedyny minus dotyczy gabinetu , który nie jest nowoczesny , co może zniechęcać pacjentki .`

+Input (translated by DeepL): `The doctor recommended me an alternative treatment to the current one , so I do not yet give the highest rating ( we will see how effective it turns out to be ) .
+To the doctor I have no reservations : very professional and cultured .
+The only minus is about the office , which is not modern , which may discourage patients .`

+Output: `amb` (ambiguous)

 ## Data splits